 - Insert and maintain nasogastric feeding as appropriate

-Excessive vomiting and food/smell aversions make it difficult to maintain proper nutrition and tube feedings may be necessary to provide adequate nutrition for patient and fetus.
+Excessive vomiting and food/smell aversions make it difficult to maintain proper nutrition and tube feedings may be necessary to provide adequate nutrition for patients and fetuses.

 - Decrease environmental stimulation (light/noise)